UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ### Required fields

 Audiovisual Items records for Audio, Film, and Video items contain required metadata fields, which are listed below by record type.
+(Spoiler: there are two methods for importing AV Items into Jitterbug, either directly or via CSV import.
+Please note these differences between these methods in the descriptions below).

 AUDIO:
 •	Title: Follow title guidelines found below under "Creating Titles."
-•	Collection: Dropdown list of collection names.
+•	Collection: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
 Contact the Audiovisual Conservator to add new collection names to the list.
 •	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
-•	Format: Dropdown list of standard audio formats.
+•	Format: Unique format ID (CSV import) or dropdown list of standard audio formats (Jitterbug interface).
 •	Size: Size of audio reel or disc measured in inches.

 FILM:
 •	Title: Follow title guidelines found below under "Creating Titles."
-•	Collection: Dropdown list of collection names.
+•	Collection: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
 Contact the Audiovisual Conservator to add new collection names to the list.
 •	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
-•	Format: Dropdown list of standard film formats.
+•	Format: Unique format ID (CSV import) or dropdown list of standard film formats (Jitterbug interface).

 VIDEO:
 •	Title: Follow title guidelines found below under "Creating Titles."
-•	Collection: Dropdown list of collection names.
+•	Collection: Unique collection ID or number (CSV import) or dropdown list of collection names (Jitterbug interface).
 Contact the Audiovisual Conservator to add new collection names to the list.
 •	Accession Number: A unique number assigned to an item or group of materials during intake or accession.
-•	Format: Dropdown list of standard video formats.
+•	Format: Unique format ID (CSV import) or dropdown list of standard video formats (Jitterbug interface).

 ### Suggested fields